Ivorforce/NumDot/docs/classes/class_nd.rst

-If both a and b are 1-D arrays, it is inner product of vectors (without complex conjugation).

-If both a and b are 2-D arrays, it is matrix multiplication, but using nd.matmul is preferred.

-If either a or b is 0-D (scalar), it is equivalent to multiply and using :ref:`multiply<class_nd_method_multiply>` or a \* b is preferred.
+If either a or b is 0-D (scalar), it is equivalent to multiply, but using :ref:`multiply<class_nd_method_multiply>` or a \* b is preferred.

-If a is an N-D array and b is a 1-D array, it is a sum product over the last axis of a and b.

-If a is an N-D array and b is an M-D array (where M>=2), it currently fails.
+If both a and b are 2-D or less, but not 0-D, it is equal to :ref:`matmul<class_nd_method_matmul>`, and using it is preferred.

+Otherwise, it would be equivalent to tensordot, but currently fails.

 .. rst-class:: classref-item-separator